developer-zebra/developer-zebra-site/src/ppc/2-0/guide/setup/index.md

 Install PPC client on the supported Zebra devices to register the device, upload device battery data and display end-of-life (EOL) battery alerts.
 The device must be connected to the same network as the server.
 The server address needs to be configured on the PPC client to communicate with the PPC Server.
 PPC client install and setup can be accomplished either manually or remotely with Zebra [StageNow](/stagenow/latest/about) or an EMM (Enterprise Mobility Management).

 ###Installation
-Client installation can be performed manually or remotely with Zebra [StageNow](/stagenow/latest/about) or an EMM.

 Steps for manual client installation:
 1. Download PPC Client from [Zebra Support and Downloads](https://www.zebra.com/us/en/support-downloads/software/productivity-apps/power-precision-console.html).
 Extract the files and folders.
 2. Install PowerPrecisionConsole.apk.
-   * For Android Marshmallow and Nougat devices, install the .APK located in folder PPCClient\Client\M_N.
+   * For Android Marshmallow and Nougat devices, install the .APK located in folder `PPCClient\Client\M_N`.
-   * For Android Oreo devices, install the .APK located in folder PPCClient\Client\O.
+   * For Android Oreo devices, install the .APK located in folder `PPCClient\Client\O`.
 3. When prompted, enable the “Apps that can draw over other apps” overlay permission.
-4. For remote configuration using StageNow or an EMM (using XML or Managed Config), install PPCClientMgr.apk located in PPCClient\PluginCSP
+4. For remote configuration using StageNow or an EMM (using XML or Managed Config), install PPCClientMgr.apk located in `PPCClient\PluginCSP`.

 ###Configuration
 After client installation, configure the server address, port, server auth username (if applicable) and server auth password either manually or remotely.
 For information on using CSP for remote configuration deployment, refer to [MX documentation](/mx/overview).